stumpapp/stump/README.md

 ## License 📝

 Stump is broken up into a number of different packages and applications.
 Some of these have their own licenses.
 For example, the `expo` app is licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 If a package has its own license, it will be noted in the package's README or LICENSE file.
 In such cases, the license file(s) in the subfolder/package take precedence.
 If such a license or disclaimer is not present, it is safe to assume that the code is licensed under the [MIT License](https://www.tldrlegal.com/license/mit-license).

+## Attribution

+- Some of the icons used in the web and mobile applications are from the [Spacedrive](https://github.com/spacedriveapp/spacedrive/tree/main/packages/assets/icons) repository, and are licensed under the [AGPL-3.0](<https://www.tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)>) license.
+- The `job` crate could not be possible without the work of other open source projects which had a significant influence on the design and implementation.
+See the [corresponding section](core/README.md#license-) in the `core` crate for more information.